ctadeusa/sdlf-ppb-br/docs/README.md

     LOCATION 's3://<<your-stage-bucket-name>>/engineering/tienda/sales_part/';
     ```

-13. (Min 130) Trigger pipeline executions for this partitioned tables, simulating the ingestion of a customer, items and sales table.
+13. Trigger pipeline executions for this partitioned tables, simulating the ingestion of a customer, items and sales table.
 This will trigger a data pipeline that will populate the RAW and STAGE tables created in the previous step (customers items and sales, raw and stage, with partitions).

     To simulate the arrival of new customer, items and sales files, we will copy from the Cloud9 environment to the S3 raw bucket.
 Executing the following commands: